 Originally from Montréal, Canada, I’m the editor of OtC, Marc Lanteigne (兰马克) (Ph.D.
 McGill University, Montréal).
-After living for two years in the most unsung Arctic country (New Zealand), I have recently returned to the actual Arctic (Tromsø).
+After living for two years in that great, unsung Arctic country (New Zealand), I have recently returned to the actual Arctic (Tromsø).
 I’m an associate professor and researcher in politics, security and international relations at The University of Tromsø: The Arctic University of Norway (UiT – Norges arktiske universitet)

 I have previous teaching and research experience in Canada, China, New Zealand, Norway, and the United Kingdom, and have taught courses in international relations and comparative politics, including Asia and Europe.
 I have also guest lectured as well on Arctic and Antarctic issues in China, Japan, North America and Western Europe, including a regular summer short course at Peking University (北京大学).